ewagerus/PHBS_MLF_2018/README.md

 **_III.
 Prediction_**:

 Accuracy of each of the following methods were examined to choose the best classifier for reaching our goal.
-To implement the methods mentioned below, scikit-learn and Keras were used.
+To implement the methods mentioned below, Scikit-Learn and Keras were used.

 To avoid overfitting, we used K-fold cross-validation method with ten splits.